 The story of this bike on being the model for The Chiko Roll bike is well known so no point repeating it now, my affair with Vincent competition machines both road racing and Trials were interesting, Speedway never appealed to much dirt, fences and no brakes but road racing was almost glamorous so that’s what I wanted to do.

 Getting a Vincent from Vern Alcorn a ex Speedway rider that had “hit the fence” and severely damaged him physically and mentally was easy as he had offered me Frank Pratt”s HRD number 3 engine number, I couldn’t afford all of it but Trevor Evans came with me and I bought all the other bits he had and Trev got the crankcases which I believe he still has to this day and built a bike around them.
 After a few months a bike was all built up with a old sidecar that I bought from George Russell in The Patch, George bought the remnants of a sidecar chassis made from a old school desk and it had a good fibreglass nose cone and guard on it, with a new ply floor and a tyre on the wheelbarrow wheel it was ready.
 My poor chair passenger didn’t like the fact 8mph was embossed on the sidecar tyre but resolved to give It a go anyway nervously is a understatement to say the least.
-The first race the HRD was hopeless as with standard girdraulics and 18” tyres that slid into corners were hopeless, the forks required more strength that I had to manhandle it through corners and after six laps I was physically buggered!
+The first race the HRD was hopeless as with standard girdraulics and 18” tyres that slid into corners were uncontrollable, the forks required more strength than I had to manhandle it through corners and after six laps I was physically buggered!
 I had to modify it, and a trip to UK I bought 16” sidecar racing tyres and went a visited sidecar champion Ted Davis ex-Vincent works racer, Ted sold me Gunga Dins short top fork link and told me to set the spring boxes to solo position, this combination made it a breeze to steer around but using other competitors as banking through corners to stop sliding out didn’t win me to many friends.
 Next step was 16” chopper Avon tyres, slightly better and riding it amongst modern outfits (which you did in those early days) was ridiculous it would out accelerate Yosi Honda’s at Winton but they would overtake on the torturous corners, one guy on a modern outfit was staggered how quick the alcohol burning Vincent could go and said “Why don’t you put that engine in a decent frame”.
 The thing was when you fired it up in the pits was with Twin straight pipes it drowned out all other bikes and pulled a big crowd around it which was good for the ego, anyway more changes had to come.